chef/chef-web-docs/README.md

 To install Hugo, NPM, and Go on Windows and macOS:

 - On macOS run: `brew install hugo node go`
-- On Windows run: `choco install hugo nodejs golang`
+- On Windows run: `choco install hugo-extended nodejs golang`

 To install Hugo on Ubuntu, run: